Odin's Raven: Route of the voyage

-arriving at Peel, Isle of Man on 5 July 1979 (Tynwald Day).
+arriving at Peel, Isle of Man on 4 July 1979 (day before Tynwald Day).

 As well as being followed by a film crew for BBC TV, the story of the project and the voyage was recorded in a book by Michael Ingram "The Voyage of Odin's Raven".

 Museum exhibit

 Odin's Raven is displayed as a museum exhibit at the House of Manannan in Peel, in the former Peel railway station.